AnthonyJRay/udemy_nodejs/Notes.md

 # This is bad because it makes it easy for a type to cause a bug and hard for tools to help us find it.

 # A common pattern to avoid the use of "magic strings" is to create a seperate config file that has an object which stores the string as a value to a property.
 Resulting in the objects property being based around instead of a raw string.
 Eliminating the risk for typos and bugs.
 Which can be highly problematic in large codebases.
+# You can store as many of these "event variables" or names as needed, and reference them all from the same object.